-Public and semi-public: One of the important categories of land uses in this zone is Public & semi-Public and it excludes the education category.
-Public & Semi-public Land use occupies 143.58 Hectare, which constitutes 15.56% of zone area.
-Historical places are one the major land use which includes religious places like Temple, Ashram, Dharmashala and Dharbar.
+Public and semi-public: One of the important categories of land uses in this zone is Public & semi-public and it excludes the education category.
+Public & Semi-public Land use occupies 376.21 Hectares, which constitutes 8.2% of zone area and Historical land use occupies religious places like including Temple, Ashram, Dharmashala and Dharbar.

-Major educational centers such as Institutes and colleges at regional importance are located in this zone.
+Major educational centres such as Universities and colleges at regional importance are located in this zone.